Where'd Todd Go?...

 ...Bad cops in the Gainesville Police Department.
 Oh my god!
 I can't believe it!
 But there it is.

-The Final Report of Detective Mayo9 made no mention of phone discussions, exchanges of emails, the interviews with Emergency Management...just one phone contact with me.
+All of the Final Reports filed in the later incidents were handled in nearly identical M.O. to that of the Final Report of Detective Mayo9.
+They are so similar in fact, that it is becoming obvious to even the amateur that these officers are in fact using Mayo's as a "template" for their own.
+That report made no mention of phone discussions, exchanges of emails, the interviews with Emergency Management...just one phone contact with me.
 The final report made no mention of the fact that I had requested he subpoena the IP logs, or that he'd repeatedly told me that he had them, or any mention of his "mistakes".
 Where is it?
 Where did it all go?
 What happened to all of that interaction?
 His final report, in fact, was condescending, and was deliberately worded to make me sound like I was an idiot.
 There is no excuse for a report like that, after six months of supposed "investigation".
 It's a sloppy report done last minute - like a college student who'd waited until a couple hours before his final was due.
 It's half copied from the previous officer's inadequate report of the situation.
 But in the end, Detective Mayo's final report only makes damn sure that no future officer who reads that report ever takes me seriously....ever.
 His words were uncalled for, and his irresponsible handling of my case only caused me more problems and helped aid the wrong people.

 While thinking he was helping the good guys, Detective Mayo directly, with aforethought and malicious intent, aided and abetted and collaborated with the bad guys in the commission of a computer crime, sharing intimite case details with the perpetrators and with people outside of the circle of "need to know", tampering with a victim, tampering with evidence, and through his callous indifference and deliberate inaction allowing for the destruction of evidence, and in committing computer-related harassment and stalking crimes against someone he was supposed to be sworn to protect.
 By stalling subpoenaing of the logs, and making sure that the evidence was erased and I couldn't do anything then about it first, and in working with the Royce's to do this, it became a conspiracy.
 In so doing that, he became a co-conspirator.
 He deliberately and with aforethought prevented evidence from being obtained.
 He interfered with it's collection.
 He also apparently must have given the State Attorney's Office false and/or misleading information which caused the attorney assigned to the case to label it as a "civil" case instead of a "computer crimes" case, which is what it actually was.
 What did Detective Mayo leave out of his report to Attorney Libby to bring him to that wildly incorrect conclusion?
 Acting like the Worlds Dumbest Criminal though, now Detective Mayo had actually implicated Libby!
 I don't think Mr. Libby would appreciate that!